Glossary

 ANSI

 American National Standards Institute.
-A non-profit organization which coordinates the development and use of voluntary standards for products, services, processes, systems and personnel in the United States.
+A non-profit organization which coordinates the development and use of voluntary standards for products, services, processes, systems personnel in the United States.
 ANSI developed the standards for EDI.

 ANSI X12 Standards